scott-anderson-wc/cs210pub/assignments/a09/20questions.md

 that's inconvenient for writing (actually, it's not so bad...).
 Nevertheless, I created a format that is a little easier to write.

 Here's an example of the [file format](tree1.text).
 Feel free to copy that file and feel free to modify it.
+The URL for that file is `https://cs.wellesleyedu/~cs204/assignments/a09/tree1.txt` Take a look at it; you'll see that it's a plain text file that would need to be parsed to create a proper JSON tree.

 I will supply you the function to parse that file format and create a JSON tree structure.
 I called that file [parseTree.js](parseTree.js)